Title. This slideshow requires the latest version of Adobe Flash Player.

 • Sand Dunes has something for everyone.
 The 225-acre Bob Dunn Recreation Area, nestled within the forest, holds a 36-unit Ann Lake Campground and Day-Use including the Sand Dunes Horse Camp which is busy on summer weekends.

 • Sand Dunes consists of oak savanna forest and prairie and 2,700 acres of pine plantation on rolling terrain.
-It provides beautiful areas for many recreational activities, such as horseback riding, snowmobiling, hunting, swimming, panfish fishing on Ann Lake, camping, hiking, and cross-country skiing.
+It provides beautiful areas for many recreational activities, such as horseback riding, snowmobiling, snowshoeing, hunting, swimming, panfish fishing on Ann Lake, camping and hiking.

 Boat Ramp Nearby